Exploring the Six Tastes According to Ayurveda: A Key to Optimal Nutrition

 Chickpeas with salad

-Salad need not be boring, and it can be a complete meal, too.
+Salad does not need to be boring, and it can be a complete meal, too.
 Let’s dress up a simple lunchtime salad with some flavours and nutritional balance.

-To give a simple salad a bit more depth, I suggest adding some leftover roasted pumpkin (sweet), some leftover cooked brown rice (sweet), grated beetroot (bitter and sweet), fresh chopped green beans (astringent), and homemade salad dressing with tahini, lemon juice and freshly grated ginger (astringent, sour, pungent).
-And let’s top it off with a sprinkling of pepitas (bitter).
+To give a simple salad a bit more depth, I suggest adding some leftover roasted pumpkin (sweet), some leftover cooked brown rice (sweet), grated beetroot (bitter and sweet), fresh chopped green beans (astringent), and homemade salad dressing with tahini, lemon juice, and freshly grated ginger (astringent, sour, pungent).
+Let’s top it off with a sprinkling of pepitas (bitter).

-Try including as many of the six tastes into your meals and observe how you feel after eating these foods.
+Try including as many of the six tastes as possible in your meals and observe how you feel after eating these foods.
 Do you feel more satisfied?
-Do you still have a craving for a certain type of food after meals?
-Let me know how you go, I would love to hear about your experiences.
+Do you still crave a certain type of food after meals?
+Let me know how you go.
+I would love to hear about your experiences.

 Leave a Reply